nichol7s/timelines-site/pages/wear-a-mask.md

 Their bogus talking points:

 * "just search for it, I don't have to give you links to studies"
-* "masks starve your oxygen" (they don't)
+* "masks starve your oxygen" - *they do not*
 * "Country X or state Y doesn't have masks and they're better than your country".
-Ask them what they think about Taiwan or South Korea who've performed amont the best (with masks), and they get all racist or suggest it is faked.
+Ask them what they think about Taiwan or South Korea who've performed among the best (with masks), and they get all racist or suggest it is faked.

-### Raina MacIntyre
+### Raina MacIntyre's work

 Study 'MacIntyre et al, 2015', figures quite a lot as an anti-masker "truth".
 Goddard's Journal went into this study above.
 Meanwhile, Raina C MacIntyre is disgusted with mis-representation by the anti-masker crowd.
-She has published more in the last twelve months to further indicate her science that **masks work and we should wear them**:
+She has published more in the last eighteen months to further indicate her science that **masks work and we should wear them**:

 * September 29, 2020; Prof Raina MacIntyre in BMJ Opinion: [Cloth masks should be washed appropriately everyday](https://blogs.bmj.com/bmj/2020/09/29/raina-macintyre-cloth-masks-should-be-washed-appropriately-everyday/).
 * December 20, 2020; Prof Raina MacIntyre in the Sydney Morning Herald: ["Mandating masks across greater Sydney will make a difference"](https://www.smh.com.au/national/yule-be-sorry-why-sydney-is-facing-a-super-spreading-disaster-20201220-p56p0r.html)